• Skip to primary navigation

 Instructions

-• Over medium - high heat, heat the oil (zeit) in a large pot.
-Add onions, fry until slightly golden, approximately 5-7 minutes.
+• Over medium-high heat, heat the oil (zeit) in a large pot.
+Add the diced onion, and fry until slightly golden, approximately 5-7 minutes.

-• Turn heat to low.
-Cover and braise for 25 - 30 minutes.
+• Adjust the hob to low heat.
+Cover the pot with a lid and braise for 25-30 minutes.
 Stirring every five minutes.
 Serve cold or warm.

 Video